 The Agency supplies innovative SME development services both for micro, small and medium enterprises and SME developer organizations and institutes.

 In the BEA Smart programme – winner of the national competition of the European Enterprise Promotion Awards 2016 – designed for new and existing enterprises BEA established an entrepreneurial competence centre network with free services for the entrepreneurs.
 It organises events (conferences, workshops, lectures, networking events etc.) both at the seat of the Agency and at outplaced BEA Smart Points, presents entrepreneurial success stories and role models, builds a community, provides consulting and mentoring services.
-Regularly organizes startup and other entrepreneurial competitions with international presenting opportunities for the winners.
+Regularly organizes the Be Smart startup competitions with international presentation opportunities for the winners.

 Within its economic development activity participates in the SME development activities of Budapest and its districts, in elaborating policies and creating an SME-friendlier business environment.
 In its Budapest SME Development Forums processes topics related to the growth of the economy of Budapest and presents entrepreneurial good practices both for the entrepreneurs and the SME developers.
 It has a national and international network having in the focus of the cooperation the organizations supporting SMEs, the authorities dealing with SMEs, the representatives of international markets and the partners in the economic development of Budapest, especially the organizations of the neighbouring and V4 countries.